 Botswana is often considered one of the best places in the world to experience and be close to the wild of Africa.
 With many options of different safari locations and game reserves, nature-lovers flock to Botswana to experience wildlife.

 The capital city of Botswana, Gaborone, is the largest city in the country and considered one of the fastest growing cities in Africa.
-It holds four large malls with cinemas, hotels, golf-courses and night clubs.
+It holds four Western-style malls, cinemas, hotels, golf-courses and night clubs.

 Botswana’s other major cities include Francistown, Molepolole, and Selebi-Phikwe.